adritasharma/aws-ai/README.md

 - Run a algorithm (eg : Classification Algorithm ) - it groups the images of all the fruits - apples together,  bananas togethe etcr)
 - User provides a new image of apple to the model - since model is trained with so many images og apple that it identifies it as an apple

+### AI Components

+- Data Layer
+  Collect vast amount fa data

+- ML Framework and Algorithm Layer
+  Defina a ML framework to solve a problem

+- Model Layer
+  We set parameter, function, optimizer function to create a actual model and train it

+- Application Layer
+  Expose the model to users